-Objective: The objective of the Fund is to provide capital growth over the long term (at least five years).
+Objective:The objective of the Fund is to provide income together with the prospect of capital growth in order to achieve a return, net of fees, higher than that provided by the MSCI AC World Index over the long term (at least five years).

-Policy: At least 70% of the Fund is invested in shares of companies in the financial services and related sectors based anywhere in the world.
-Up to 30% of the Fund may be invested in other assets, including shares of other companies, open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.
+Policy: At least 70% of the Fund is invested in shares of companies based anywhere in the world.
+Up to 30% of the Fund may be invested in other assets, including open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.